LTER-LIFE/FDFDT-Manual/05-storage.Rmd

 **Do you retain custody of your data or is it transferred to the repository?**

-There are repositories that obtain the custody of your data once it is uploaded there, meaning that the [data management](#datamanagement) is done by the repository and your possibilities in managing the data are then very limited.
-This can be beneficial if you do not want to have further responsibility for your data, but if you want to still be able to manage the data yourself after uploading it, a repository where the custody stays with you will be better suited.
+There are repositories that obtain the custody of your data once it is uploaded there, meaning that the [data management](#datamanagement) is done by the repository and your possibilities to manage the data are then very limited.
+This can be beneficial if you do not want to have further responsibility for your data, but if you still want to be able to manage the data yourself after uploading it, a repository where the custody stays with you will be better suited.

 ## Repositories to store biodiversity data

 Here are some examples of commonly used repositories for biodiversity data.
 This list is non-exclusive; other options might exist that are more suitable for your data.

 ### Global repositories

 **GBIF**, the [Global Biodiversity Information Facility](http://gbif.org), is a data infrastructure and international network providing open access to biodiversity data.
-In the coming years, GBIF is expanding to include a variety of other data types, including eDNA data, camera trap data, and data on species interactions @GBIF_2021.
 It holds species occurrence data from different sources, ranging from museum collections to field observations.
+In the coming years, GBIF is expanding to include a variety of other data types, including eDNA data, camera trap data, and data on species interactions (@GBIF_2021).
 Data is stored using data standards, such as [Darwin Core](#DwC), and is openly accessible to everyone.

 **OBIS**, the [Ocean Biodiversity Information System](https://obis.org/), is an international databank system for maritime biodiversity and biogeographic data with the objective to provide the largest knowledge base on the diversity, distribution and abundance of marine organisms.